miriafassarella/OOP/README.md

 		client.activate();

 		NotifierSMS notifierSMS = NotifierSMS();
-		notifier.notifier(client, "your registration in the system is active.");
+		notifierSMS.notifier(client, "your registration in the system is active.");
 	}
 	}
 ```